 Glucose is a 6-carbon sugar that helps to provide energy to cells.
 But because it is too large, moving it even across a concentration gradient is difficult.
 This is why a special carrier protein is needed.
 The carrier protein binds to glucose molecules to alter its shape and make it easy to transport across the membrane.

 In plants’ leaves, stomata provide the perfect point for gas exchange.
 High carbon dioxide in the atmosphere diffuses into the leaves while oxygen is emitted.
 This is another example of simple diffusion.

 In the roots of plants, selected minerals are absorbed from the soil across a semi-permeable membrane.
 This is a perfect case of osmosis.

 For simple organisms such as bacteria, the main method of getting nutrients is diffusion.
 They rely on simple diffusion to get water, nutrients, and oxygen to their cytoplasm.
 Bacteria do not have specialized organelles for holding transport substances and have to rely on diffusion to get the important materials for survival.

 Understanding cellular diffusion is indeed fun because you are learning what happens in your body, in the plants, and the environment.
 To understand it better, make sure to go back to the basics of anatomy and expound on them.
 This will make biology more interesting.

 If you face some difficulties answering diffusion or other biology questions, you should not shy from seeking help.
 Homework services for students have expert writers who understand every aspect of biology and how to answer related questions.
 Whether you have engagement elsewhere, the deadline is tight, or do not have the required skills, do not give up.
-Let the experts of affordable writing services assist you!
+Let our experts at Assignment Geek provide affordable writing services to assist you!